cookiengineer/gooey/docs/ERRATA.md

 # Common Errata and Limitations

-## Promise APIs and Go Channels
+## Deadlocks

-Sometimes, the main thread will hang when using go channels inside a for loop.
+Sometimes, the main thread will hang when using `wasm` as a compilation target.

+Go's scheduler is synchronous, meaning that if you have a function that executes something, it will block the main thread by default.
+In order to run things in parallel, go has the `go func(){}()` or go routine concept which is non-blocking.

-The effect is visible that the line before will be executed, but then when trying to read a channel, the program will never finish reading it.
-So every binding that is using a Promise API behind the scenes can be affected by this scheduler bug.
+The deadlock effect is visible that the line before it will be executed, but then when trying to read a channel or executing a `waitGroup.Wait()`, the program will never finish and the CPU load will spike to an endless for loop.

-The cause is likely the scheduler timing precision differences in Web Browsers and the expectations on the internal go `syscall/js` / `wasm_exec.js` side, where channels seem to not be properly deconstructed in some cases.
+Usually the Browser Tab will be non-reactive as well, because the scheduler's main loop will just endlessly check for something that will never evaluate to true.

+### Deadlocks with Promise APIs

+Every Promise API in the Browser has to use a `chan` (or channel) to represent its state of whether it was successful by executing the `then(func(){})` callback or unsuccessful by executing the `catch(func(){})` callback.

+Keep in mind that all implementations of `gooey/bindings` that use Promises in the Web Browser will have a channel that could be blocking the main thread and result into a deadlock.

-If you experience this bug, it's usually solved by wrapping the Promise API calls inside a containing go routine so that the main thread doesn't hang up.
+If you experience this bug, it's usually solved by wrapping the Promise API calls inside a containing `go func(){}()` wrapper so that the main thread doesn't hang up in a deadlock.

 Example Code that will hang up: